ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 period, this value is expected to match the sum_of_components.
 When an automatic correction is possible, the total_value is used to adjust the components when amend_total is false.
-* predictive_value - this is the expected total_value
+* predictive_value - When specified, this is typically a verified total value from the immediately prior period to the total_value or equal to the total_value in the case that the current period is used for both total and predictive values.
+When the user does not specify a predictive_value then it may be set to equal the auxiliary value if present.
+The predictive_value is used to determine whether an automatic error correction can take place when checked against the absolute and or difference thresholds.
 * amend_total - this indicates whether the total or
 component values should be automatically corrected
 * absolute_difference_threshold - this threshold is used